 8. Have, and maintain, a current Washington State Emergency Medical Technician Certificate within two years of membership in the District.

 9. Successfully complete the Clallam County Firefighter Recruit Fire Academy within two years of membership in the District.

 10. Have knowledge of the use, operation, and maintenance of modern firefighting equipment and methods.

-11. Reside in Clallam County Fire District No. 2.
+11. Reside in Clallam 2 Fire-Rescue.
 The Chief may waive this requirement if it can be shown that response time to alarms is within reason.